astronomer/docs/astro/cli/authenticate-to-clouds.md

 :::info

-If you're using an M1 Mac, you must use the`linux/amd64` Runtime image distribution.
-Replace the first line in your Astro project Dockerfile with `FROM --platform=linux/amd64 quay.io/astronomer/astro-runtime:<version>`.
+If you're using an Apple M1 Mac, you must use the`linux/amd64` distribution of Astro Runtime.
+Replace the first line in the `Dockerfile` of your Astro project with `FROM --platform=linux/amd64 quay.io/astronomer/astro-runtime:<version>`.

 :::

-4. Add the following environment variable to your `.env` file.
+3. Add the following environment variable to your `.env` file.
 Make sure the file path is the same volume location you configured in `docker-compose.override.yml`

     ```text
     AZURE_CONFIG_DIR=/usr/local/airflow/.azure